socialvibe/truex-ads-docs/bluescript-reference.md

 Property | Default | Description
 --- | --- | ---
-audio_url | N/A (Required) | Specifies the URI to the audio file.
+audio_url | (required) | Specifies the URI to the audio file.
 MP3 format* is expected.
 Always use the Asset Uploader. loop | true | If set to true, the audio will restart from the beginning after the end is reached. autoplay | true | If set to true, the audio will be automatically started on card display. global | false | If true, audio sticks/continues playing across step card transitions.